emiridbest/Tradi-App/README.md

 ```

-Visit `http://localhost:5000` in your web browser to access the application.
+Visit `http://localhost:3000` in your web browser to access the application.

+## Confidential Computing with Secret AI
+Tradi-app leverages Secret Network's confidential computing capabilities through the Secret AI SDK.
+This integration ensures that:

+- Trading analyses remain confidential and are not exposed to third parties
+- User queries about trading strategies stay private
+- AI model interactions happen within Secret Network's secure enclaves
+- Trading decisions and patterns cannot be extracted or front-run by others
+- By building on Secret AI, Tradi creates a truly private experience for traders, allowing them to leverage AI capabilities without compromising on security or exposing valuable trading insights.

 ## Next Steps:
-- Incorprate and test live trading startegies
+- Enhance privacy-preserving features for portfolio analysis
-- Test automated tarding
+- Implement confidential automated trading strategies
+- Add cross-chain support for trading on multiple blockchains while maintaining privacy

 ## Contributing